-FAYETTE COUNTY WATER SYSTEM SUPPLY AND TREATMENT
+FAYETTE COUNTY WATER SYSTEM

 The Water System, established in 1965, is an Enterprise Fund of Fayette County and serves customers in the unincorporated areas of the County and through County-owned distribution systems in Peachtree City, Tyrone, Woolsey and parts of the City of Fayetteville.
 The Water System also wholesales water to the City of Fayetteville and operates the system owned by the Town of Brooks.
 The Water System Director is responsible for the day-to-day operations of the System.
-The Fayette County Water System is the major supplier of public water in Fayette County, providing water to areas of the unincorporated county as well as the municipalities of Brooks, Peachtree City, Tyrone, and Woolsey.
-The City of Fayetteville has their own water system and purchases water from the county to supplement their supply.